 The bottom line is this – Zoho isn't HIPAA compliant.

 Zoho Mail checks a lot of the boxes, but the fact that they won't sign a HIPAA BAA eliminates them immediately!

 The fact that they allow conflicting information to be published on their site is also a serious cause for concern.
 As things stand, there is no way to send a Zoho HIPAA compliant email!

 The good news is that there are other options out there that boast similar features while ensuring regulatory compliance.

 Zoho email alternatives that are HIPAA Compliant (after they’re set up properly):

 So if your practice is using Zoho Mail, don’t send any PHI in emails.
 Before engaging with patients, you should also get consent from them to use insecure emails.

-So you have any questions or feedback?
 Please feel free to share them in the Comments section below.

 Like this article?
 Share it!

 Leave a Reply